JamitLabs/JLCoordinator/README.md

 }
 ```

-After that go to your `AppDelegate`/`SceneDelegate` and initialize your your coordinator with the given `InitialPresenter`.
+After that go to your `AppDelegate`/`SceneDelegate` and initialize your coordinator with the given `InitialPresenter`.

 ```swift
 import CoordinatorBase